fcomoreira1/dotfiles/README.md

 inspired by atom's onedark.

 ## Info
-* Fedora is the daily desktop distro
+* Fedora is the daily desktop distro I use
 * Sway is the compositor
 	* I use waybar as the status bar for sway
 * Neovim is the text editor